 a.
 Who gives any of his descendants to Molech, he shall surely be put to death: The worship of the horrific idol Molech was mentioned in Leviticus 18:21.
 Molech was worshipped by heating a metal statue representing the god until it was red hot, then by placing a living infant on the outstretched hands of the statue, while beating drums drowned out the screams of the child until it burned to death.

-b.
+d.
 I will set My face against that man and against his family: The penalty for Molech worship was death and if the sentence was not carried out by Israel, God declared He would set My face against that man and against his family.
-God will prosecute if the legal system of Israel failed to.
+God would prosecute if the legal system of Israel failed to.

 2. (6-8) The penalty for involvement with the occult.